aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 This is the usual arrow type from a domain type to a codomain type.

-* TpAll A *type*
+* TpAll *string* *type*

-This forms the polymorphic type by binding the type variable A.
+This forms the polymorphic type by binding the type variable named by the string.

 * *string*